EvanDotPro/GtkGrab/README.md

   handler.php and chmod it to 777.
 * Copy the appropriate config.cfg-sample-{os} to config.cfg.
 Set the username and password to match handler.php and posturl to be the URL to handler.php.

+    Create a new top level section in `config.cfg` and pass the section name into `screenshot` as the first parameter to use different configuration settings

 * Follow any platform-specific instructions below.

 ### Amazon S3 Upload Support
 * Alternatively, GtkGrab supports using `s3cmd` (available in ruby-gems) to